 The litmus test in all complaints and disputes is, “What would a reasonable person expect?”.
 In this case, any reasonable person would expect a dealership to arrange for it to be collected so they can repair and return it.
 I am confident that a Court would agree with this.

-As for the scythe mower that they have agreed a rejection on but refused to collect it, I recommended a similar course of action – send it back with the delivery to be paid on collection or in the Small Claims Court.
+I recommended a similar course of action for the scythe mower that they have agreed a rejection on but refused to collect it – return it with the delivery to be paid on collection or in the Small Claims Court.

 This brings me on to the importance of great customer service.
 This dealership should have seen this as an opportunity to shine and go the extra mile to resolve this customer’s problems.
 That would have made for a delighted customer who would recommend this outlet to his friends, family and further afield on various public forums and he would have made a great ambassador for the firm.